-In celebration of World Autism Awareness Day on 2 April 2015, British Council teacher Peter Moran shares the story of his son and provides information and advice for teachers to help them recognise and assist children with autism.
+British Council teacher Peter Moran shares his son's story with advice for teachers to help recognise and assist children with autism.

 Asperger’s syndrome: understanding and misunderstanding in society